On this page

 It is highly likely that the virus has come from an animal source.
 Genomic analysis suggests that bats appear to be the reservoir of SARS-CoV-2 virus, but the intermediate host has not yet been identified.

 Evidence to date suggests that, similar to other respiratory viruses, SARS-CoV-2 - the virus that causes coronavirus (COVID-19) - is mainly transmitted by respiratory droplets which are spread from an infected person to others during talking, shouting, singing, coughing or sneezing.

 These droplets can also land on objects or surfaces, where the virus can be transmitted through contact with a contaminated surface or object.
 Experts agree there is a gradient from large droplets to aerosols, however those who have been in close or direct contact with a confirmed coronavirus (COVID-19) case are at highest risk.

 Transmission can also occur via aerosols in specific circumstances.
 The extent of this mode of transmission is still being researched but is well recognised during aerosol generating procedures in a healthcare setting.
 It is likely important in the context of other aerosol generating behaviours such as singing or shouting.

 Risk of aerosol transmission may be higher in certain conditions such as poorly ventilated, crowded indoor environments.

 Given the potential for aerosol spread, a precautionary approach has been taken toward controlling this risk in Victoria.
-This includes the requirement of particular filter respirators (e.g. N95/P2 respirators) in all care interactions for patients with coronavirus (COVID-19).
+This includes the requirement of particulate filter respirators (e.g. N95/P2 respirators) in all care interactions for patients with coronavirus (COVID-19).